kora-projects/kora-docs/mkdocs/blog/en/kora-easier-to-learn.md

 This can produce a better learning experience than a vast platform whose documentation is necessarily fragmented across many subsystems and generations.

-## "Nothing New to Learn" Is Rhetorical, but the Direction Is Real
+## "Nothing New to Learn" Is Rhetorical, but the Direction Is Real { #nothing-new-to }

 No new framework literally requires nothing new to learn.